-Some of our students complement the chemistry degree with a teaching certificate and pursue careers in secondary education.
+Some of our students complement the undergraduate chemistry degree with a teaching certificate and pursue careers in secondary education.
 We encourage our students to take additional courses in business, computer science, environmental science, foreign languages, and other disciplines to build skills that complement their degree in Chemistry.
 Others use their strong chemical background in nontraditional areas such as:

 - Science writing

 - Scientific computing

 A chemistry degree from a PA university also provides access to graduate and professional schools.
 Half of our students pursue an advanced education.
 They enroll in programs that lead to careers in university teaching and research, toxicology, forensics, patent and environmental law, as well as health-related professions such as medicine and dentistry.
 In our scientific and technological society, opportunities abound.